neverRare/typed-storage/README.md

 ## Custom Converters

-With converters, TypedStorage allows you to have fine grain control on how values are parsed and stringified.
-Other than predefined converters, you can set your own converter.
-For example, we could create a converter for boolean value, but stored as `"0"` or `"1"` to save some storage quota.
+With converters, TypedStorage allows you to control how values are parsed and stringified.
+Other than predefined converters, you can use your own converter.
+For example, we could create a converter for boolean, but stored as `"0"` or `"1"` to save some storage quota.

-This is what `booleanConverter` actually does, we will just make it again for this example.
+This is what `booleanConverter` actually does, we will make it again just for this example.

 ```ts
 import { TypedStorage, Converter } from "@never-rare/typed-storage";